 7. Put Your Business Compliance Responsibilities on Your Calendar

 After starting an accounting business, there are ongoing requirements to fulfill to stay in good standing with the state and local governments.
 For example, LLCs, PLLCs, and PCs in most states must file an annual report each year and show proof of a valid certification.
 An accounting business registered as a corporation will have more compliance obligations than an LLC.
 Besides annual reports, they must hold annual meetings, prepare meeting minutes, uphold bylaws, and follow other rules.
 The business compliance requirements for each entity type vary by state.
-To take the mystery out of what needs to be completed and the deadlines by which filings are due, consider using the CorpNet B.I.Z.
-(Business Information Zone) online compliance tool.
+To take the mystery out of what needs to be completed and the deadlines by which filings are due, consider using CorpNet’s Compliance Portal.
 It’s a free monitoring tool designed to help you keep track of your upcoming state filings and fees.

 Other compliance duties that most accounting businesses must complete include:

-Five Mistakes to Avoid When Starting an Accounting Business
+5 Mistakes to Avoid When Starting a Business

 As you navigate how to start an accounting business, you may be wondering about the potential pitfalls that come with the territory.
 Here are a few snafus that have tripped up other business owners.